oscardelben/RailsOneClick/README.md

 # Rails One Click Install for Mac Os X (10.6 or higher)

-This software allows one click install of Ruby 1.9.3 and Rails (the most recent version).
+Rails One Click is the perfect tool  for installing and managing rails applications.

+Rails One Click is targeted at beginner who have little or no programming experience, or to developers who want to try rails but don't want to bother about installing ruby and managing dependencies.

+Rails one click creates a sandboxed Ruby environment accessible within the app.
+When you're ready to move on simply delete the directory created by Rails One Click.

+### Project Status: ALPHA

 This software is not ready!
-I'm still working out some major problems.

-Current problems/features to add:

-* Doesn't tell if the installation fails.
-I'm working on this!
+Project Roadmap:

-* Add a log interface for the installation.
+* Finish installation screen.
+Add log view and handle errors.
+* Create manage your apps view. his view will include handy controls for managing your apps, starting the server, etc
+* Create help sections and tips.
+Things will go wrong, help users when they're stuck
-* Add a better interface for managing rails apps
+* Add a sample app
-* The UI sucks!
+* Work on the UI

 What's already there: